carlosp420/nymphalidae_diversification/MS.md

 posterior distribution of trees.

-The clade Ithomiini and the non-basal danaids are well supported by high posterior probability values in @wahlberg2009  [supplementary information,
+The clade Ithomiini and the non-basal danaids are well supported by high posterior probability values in @wahlberg2009.
-        fig. XX3S].
 Therefore our MEDUSA analyses recovered an increase in diversification rate in more than 95% of the posterior distribution of trees (Figure 3).

 ### Hostplant use and diversification in Nymphalidae
 #### Ithomiini